Lurking within the tunes that you already play are ideas waiting to be used.

 So Mr. Porter uses repeated notes, mirroring that feeling.
 He’s thinking about her all the time – ALL NIGHT and ALL DAY!
 Those crazy 30s types :)

-The melody to the Night and Day part (in this video it’s in E major) basically starts on a B and goes down a minor third to G#.
-When it moves to the bridge, the melody goes the opposite way, B up a minor third to D.
+The melody to the Night and Day part basically starts on a Bb and goes down a minor third to G. When it moves to the bridge, the melody goes the opposite way, Bb up a minor third to Db.
+(Note – Night And Day is in Eb Major, this video is a bit sharp, but the original sheet music is in Eb so let’s stick with that)

-The chord progression goes: C∆ B7 E∆.
-Some people use F#-7b5 B7 E∆.
-What’s going on there is the F#-7b5 or C∆ are being borrowed from the parallel minor key, E minor.
+The chord progression goes: Cb∆ Bb7 Eb∆.
+Some people use Fm7b5 Bb7 Eb∆.
+What’s going on there is the Fm7b5 or Cb∆ are being borrowed from the parallel minor key: Eb minor.
 It’s a device called Modal Interchange.

 Opposites again.
 Night and Day: Major and Minor.

-The modulation in the bridge goes to G major, which is the relative major of E minor, and switches between E and G major, so it’s still sort of moving between E major and E minor.
+The modulation in the bridge goes to Gb major, which is the relative major of Eb minor, and switches between Eb and Gb major, so it’s still sort of moving between Eb major and Eb minor.

 Melodically, you could say he pits the use of repeated notes (the intro and start of the A section) against the descending chromatic melody (‘whether near to me or far it’s no matter darling, where you are, I think of you’).